mtamme/NProxy/Documentation/BENCHMARKS.md

 From performance point of view NProxy beats the other dynamic proxy libraries in almost all scenarios.
 Only LinFu performs better in terms of proxy instantiation.
-The main reason why LinFu performs better is that LinFu only supports the instantiation of class proxies with a default constructor and the LinFu interceptor is not injected via the constructor but set explicitly inside LinFu.
+The main reason why LinFu performs better is that LinFu only supports the instantiation of class proxies with a default constructor and the LinFu interceptor is not injected via a constructor but a property inside LinFu.